billthefarmer/currency/README.md

 * **Chart** Display a chart of selected currencies.
 If one is selected, the chart will be of the current currency and the selected currency.
 If more than one currency is selected the chart will be of the last two selected currencies.
+Selecting the extra currency will produce a blank chart.
 * **Copy** selection value to clipboard.
 Only one value will be copied.

 ## Chart